 - Look around your local supermarket for plant-based alternatives – many will now have a free-from section in store and there are some great brands offering vegan-friendly versions of their products.
-For example, try Flora Dairy Free to cut out butter when cooking and baking.

 - Familiarise yourself with easy go-to recipes for some of your favourite meals with plant-based replacements.
 You can still have your favourite apple tart or Thai curry without compromising on flavour.